chandanhpcic/docs/source/manual/hardware.rst

 .. rubric:: Hardware guide
    :name: hardware-guide

-The hardware required for your local OPNsense, will be determined by the intended minimum `throughput <#throughput>`__ and the feature set.
+The hardware required for your local Reticen8, will be determined by the intended minimum `throughput <#throughput>`__ and the feature set.